wp-plugins/oi-yamaps/readme.txt

 == Changelog ==

+= 2.3 =
+* fix showmap coordinates missing;
+* fix: fixed error when showmap doesn't contain coordinates;
+* new: now you can turn off map controls
+* new: added custom placemark image
+* new: map center depends on placemarks
 = 2.2 =
 * fix: fixed error when coordinates used
 * fix: fixed error whith map center